The themes of the University of Newcastle Department of Rural Health (UONDRH) Research Strategy are:

-- Enhancing effective delivery of health services to improve health outcomes for regional communities
+- Enhancing health services to improve outcomes for regional communities

-- Evaluating the impact of rural training on retaining an effective health workforce in rural communities.
+- Evaluating rural training impact on retaining health workforce in rural communities